pangeo-data/climpred/docs/source/comparisons.rst

 Interpretation of Results
 #########################

-When :py:class:`~climpred.classes.HindcastEnsemble` skill is computed over all initializations ``dim="init"`` of the hindcast, the resulting skill is a mean forecast skill over all initializations.
+When :py:class:`.HindcastEnsemble` skill is computed over all initializations ``dim="init"`` of the hindcast, the resulting skill is a mean forecast skill over all initializations.

-:py:class:`~climpred.classes.PerfectModelEnsemble` skill is computed over a supervector comprised of all initializations and members, which allows the computation of the ACC-based skill [Bushuk2018]_, but also returns a mean forecast skill over all initializations.
+:py:class:`.PerfectModelEnsemble` skill is computed over a supervector comprised of all initializations and members, which allows the computation of the ACC-based skill [Bushuk2018]_, but also returns a mean forecast skill over all initializations.